Skip to main content

 403Forbidden

 Access to this resource has not been granted.
-Can also be a result of a quota limit or Memfault plan.
+This can also be a result of a quota limit or your plan.

-429Too Many RequestsThe rate limit has been hit.
+429Too Many RequestsThe rate limit has been exceeded.

-Do not retry.
-If Retry-After header is present, retry after given seconds.
+If a Retry-After header is present, retry after the specified number of seconds.
+Otherwise, do not retry.

 500Internal Server Error